scaramangagency/craft-litespeedcache/README.md

 Destroy LiteSpeed cache on save, or force destroy.

-## Settings
+## Installation

-Only the one, *Clear caches per URL?*.
-It'll be switched off by default.
+1. Move the litespeedcache folder into your craft/plugins directory
+2. Install the plugin in the Control Panel
+3. Turn on *Clear caches per URL?* if you need it on the settings page.

 ## Markup